linode/docs/docs/applications/game-servers/just-cause-2-multiplayer-on-ubuntu.md

 [![JC2-MP Server with users on it](/docs/assets/JC2running_resized.png)](/docs/assets/JC2running.png)

 Now that you have installed and configured Just Cause 2-Multiplayer, you have your very own Just Cause 2 server for you and your friends to play on.
-Your users can access the server by opening the server list and finding your server’s name, clicking **Connect**, and entering a password if you choose to set one.
+Your users can access the server by opening the server list and finding your server’s name, clicking **Connect**, and entering a password if you choose to set one, and then, promptly zip-lining off the nearest cliff.